 Instagram-worthy: perceptions vs reality

 The people behind the epic shots on Instagram are often professionals or work with them behind the scenes.
 They have the equipment, crew and time to take that perfect photo.
 Sometimes that ideal shot, you see, took hours or even days to capture.
 Not to mention extensive editing.

 Photography is partly about having an eye for a great shot and also being able to edit it.
 Creative editing can transform an ordinary photo into an extraordinary one.
 Seeing the end product doesn’t tell you what it took to create.
 Don’t expect to show up at the same spot and expect it to look the same even if you are at an Instagramable spot, especially if there are tons of others like you hoping to do the same.

 Another problem I have is the lack of context.
 I read a post once that named Cuba as one of the top Instagram-worthy locations.
 According to the author, it’s a perfect place where architecture and heritage have been untouched by time, and apparently, a place where you can’t take a bad photo.
 While Cuba is a beautiful country with great architecture and landscapes, it’s also where people live in poverty, and buildings crumble from neglect and disrepair.

 I have been to Cuba many times.
-Part of me was devastated by what I’d seen and the stories I’ve heard.
+Part of me was devastated by what I’d seen and the stories I’d heard.
 To summarize the country as a place where you can’t take a bad photo is ignorant and disrespectful to the people who live there.
 Cuba has a long and rich history, filled with turmoil and survival.
 Talk about that before you blindly tell people to go there for a selfie.

 The role of travel bloggers

 I’m not an Instagrammer.
 I am and have always been a travel writer.
 For me, I must provide my readers with information about the places I write about on my blog.
 I’ve been to many gorgeous places that are stunning objects to photograph, but my readers must know what makes them so unique.